nikogura/namedreturns/README.md

 func processUser(id string) (user *User, err error) {
     user, err = fetchUser(id)
     if err != nil {
-        return // returns user and err as defined in signature }
+        return user, err // returns user and err as defined in signature }
-    return
+    return user, err  // clearly returns what was promised in the signature.
 }

 // Bad - unnamed returns